 Survival Fishing Tin

-With My Survival Fishing Tin, You’ll Live to See Tomorrow
+Best DIY Survival Fishing Tin – Live to See Tomorrow

 Here’s a cool concept for you: The “Survival Fishing Tin!”
-One of my first posts on BushLife is Backpack Gear Load Out, where we cover what you should be carrying when heading into the woods.
+One of my first posts on BushLife was the Backpack Gear Load Out, where we covered what you should be carrying when heading into the woods.
 At least if you want to stay alive, let alone comfortable for those SHTF moments.
 Recently, we added Fishing Basics, which covers everything you need to know to start fishing.
 Now it’s time to bridge these two worlds and dive into the survival fishing tin.

 What is a Survival Fishing Tin?

-Well, let’s start with the box.
-Before you toss out that metal Sucrets tin, think twice.
+Well, let’s start with the container.
+Before you toss out that metal Altoids tin, think twice.
 It’s the perfect size and shape for a pocket-size survival tin.
-My Sucrets tin got beat up, and I’m onto a “Barkley’s Naturally Fair Mints” box.
+My Sucrets tin got beat up, and I’m onto a “Barkley’s Naturally Fair Mints” tin.
 The brand doesn’t matter, it’s the size, shape and material that matters.

-In this tin, we can toss in, cancel that we don’t, toss anything.
+In this emergency fishing kit, we can toss in, cancel that we don’t, toss anything.
 We can neatly place the simplest items needed to catch fish.
 If placed neatly, the tin can hold a lot more.
-The tin is then easily carried in your pocket.
+The durable tin container is then easily carried in your pocket.
 Mine goes into my pack and has a permanent home there.
 It’s so light that you won’t even notice it’s there.

 Why Should Anyone Care About a Survival Fishing Tin?